 Firing a real estate agentFiring a real estate agent

 No doubt, you’ll have signed an exclusive right to sell listing agreement with your agent’s brokerage.
 Makes terminating the real estate listing agreement with your agent so problematic.
 Each listing agreement will vary in detail, but in one form or another, it will state that any attempt to change, rescind or modify it must be agreed to by both parties.
 Depending on how outright bellicose the agent is, they could refuse and leave you stuck with the contract until it expires.
 However, there are ways to resolve this.

 Try to work it outTry to work it out

-Make an appointment with their brokerMake an appointment with their broker
+Could you make an appointment with their managing broker?Could you make an appointment with their managing broker?

 Naturally, the owner or manager will try to keep you with the firm by recommending a different agent from the company.
 If you have already met an agent that you like from another company, you need to make it crystal clear to the owner that you no longer want to work with their company.